top of page

 Renee New

-Renee is a native West Texan from Abilene but now calls Fort Worth her home.
-She attended the University of Texas at Arlington and received her Bachelor of Science Degree in Exercise Science.
+Renee is a native West Texan from Abilene but now proudly calls Fort Worth home.
+She attended the University of Texas at Arlington, where she earned her Bachelor of Science degree in Exercise Science.
 After graduating from UTA, she completed her graduate studies at the University of Texas Southwestern Medical Center in Dallas and received her Master of Physical Therapy degree in 2005.
-She later became certified in dry needling from Integrative Dry Needling Institute and implements it into her treatment protocols to initiate shorter recovery times.
-With 25 years of experience in various physical therapy environments, ranging from inpatient rehab, outpatient orthopedics, home health care and school-based setting, she works with all walks of life.
+She later became certified in dry needling through the Integrative Dry Needling Institute and incorporates it into her treatment protocols to help promote shorter recovery times.

 Get to Know Renee